o-rumiantsev/mohican/README.md

 # Mohican
 Generalized database managment interface.

-This is a collection of independent database managment systems, united by common interface, so it does not matter whether you use mongodb or mysql.
+This is a collection of independent database managment systems, united by common interface, so it almost does not matter whether you use mongodb, mysql or postgresql.

 # Example
 To use Mohican you must connect to existing database server: